 Here’s why it scored so well:

-- Protein content (10/10) – With 40% of its calories from protein, No Cow bars get a perfect protein content score.
+- Protein content (10/10) – With 40% of its calories from protein, No Cow bars have a relatively high protein content and get a perfect protein content score.

 - Taste score (8/10) – The flavor is great, but it’s one of the chalkiest bars I tried.
 It’s still very good overall, but didn’t deserve a perfect score in my opinion.